Sets, types and type checking

 You may be thinking what are the use cases for an intersection type?

-The first thing to know if that in TypeScript, object type annotations only specify their required properties and can allow entries to have more than specified.
+The first thing to know if that in TypeScript, object type annotations only specify their required properties and can allow members to have more than specified.
 For example ⊢ { a: "hi", b: 4 }: { a: string }

 .
 Just their definition doesn't require there to be an exact amount of properties.